 Assuming we don’t believe in magic, this raises a question: How can this be?

 The honest answer is that we really don’t know for sure.
 What I can tell you for certain is that when we compared the effect of sample size to age across these 134 studies, the number of people tested in a given study has a stronger influence on FAS scores than age does.
-(I should also add that the analysis of these studies that suggested that FAS performance is subject to age-related declines did not look at the relationship between sample size and test performance.)
+(I should also add that the analysis of these studies which suggested that FAS performance is subject to age-related declines did not look at the relationship between sample size and test performance.)

 In the paper, my colleagues and I offer a few speculations as to why performance and sample size might be related, but they are just that: speculation.
 Before I get to them, I want to make three things clear.